Bouteilles à gaz — Bouteilles à gaz en acier sans soudure — Gas cylinders Periodic inspection and testing

 —by using the device shown in Figure D. 1 to hand-pump air into the cylinder

 —for a cylinder of liquefied gas, first check to establish that the total weight of the cylinder is the same as the tare stamped on the cylinder.
-If there is a positive difference, the cylinder may contain either liquefied gas under pressure or contaminants.
+The cylinder may contain either liquefied gas under pressure or contaminants if there is a positive difference.
 Lack of a positive difference does not rule out the presence of a gas under pressure;

 —for a valve incorporating a residual pressure device (e.g. see ISO 15996), the operator shall use a specific adapter to release the remaining pressure and verify the absence of pressure using one of the methods described previously.